 We are happy to accommodate most dietary requirements, including halal and kosher, if you let us know when booking.

-In this cooking course you will learn:
+In this cooking course for teenagers, they will learn:

 - Bread-making – starting with granary bread rolls